sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: You permanently etch fire path dao into your heart.
 You no longer suffer ill effects from cold temperatures and are invulnverable to cold damage.
 Whenever you take heat damage to your hit points, reduce it by 15.

+### Changbai Clouds Gu
+*Rank 2 Manifestation*

+Cost: 6 portions

+Range: 6 meters

+Health: 3

+Food: 1 kg of obsidian (1/2 primeval stone)

+Effect: Choose a square that you can see within range.
+All squares within 2 meters of the chosen square are covered in a scalding, dense, unbreathable smog.
+Creatures cannot see through the smog, and attacks made against creatures hidden by smog are made with disadvantage.
+If a creature starts its turn inside the clouds, they take 8 heat damage.

+At the start of each of your turns, the smog spreads to nearby squares, increasing its radius by 2 meters, to a maximum of 10.
+When the radius reaches 10 meters, the smog no longer deals damage.
+The smog dissipates over the course of 10 minutes, and strong winds can disperse the smog early.

 ### Clearing Heat Gu
 *Rank 2 Tonic*